IoTrim/iotrimlist/README.md

 # IoTrim List
 This site contains a set of non-required destinations list from 31 consumer IoT devices.
 The list is created using a methodology for determining non-required destinations by automatically executing IoT device functions and determining the execution outcome while blocking selected destinations.

-Initial results of our paper can be found at https://arxiv.org/abs/2003.07133

 ![GitHub Logo](iotrim.png)

 ## IoT devices functionality